compintell/THArrays.jl/README.md

       Julia
    - `ThArrays.ThAD`: AD using PyTorch C++ backend
    - `ThArrays.TrackerAD`: AD using Tracker.jl and PyTorch C++
-      backend mixed, on your choice.
+      backend mixed, on your choice
+   - `ThArrays.ThJIT`: using TorchScript in Julia

 ## Getting Started

-1. Build the package: run `] build ThArrays`.
-The build script will download the libtorch zip file, compile the shared library, and generate many Julia methods in module `ThArrays.ThC`.
-2. Run an example:
+1. Install the package: `] add ThArrays`
+2. Read the docs [here](https://turinglang.github.io/ThArrays.jl), or
+3. Experiment in the Julia REPL directly:

    ```julia
     julia> using ThArrays